 You can hedge your Brexit risk by opening positions that will turn a profit if the assets you own start to lose money.
-With IG, you can hedge against:
+When you trade with us, you can hedge against:

 Share portfolio risk

-We enable you to go short on major indices and over 12,000 shares, so you can protect your entire portfolio from downside risk.
+We enable you to go short on major indices and over 16,000 shares, so you can protect your entire portfolio from downside risk